 This is an interesting discussion of PRC Anti-Ship Ballistic Missiles (ASBM), including the DF21, DF26, and DF17 systems.
 You can set the captions to English if necessary.
-(Google realtime speech to text and translation have improved significantly in the last year or so.)

 In response to US activity in the South China Sea and elsewhere, PRC recently conducted a test of DF21 and DF26 in the open ocean.
 Reportedly, a US "Cobra Ball" RC135S missile intelligence aircraft was present to monitor the activity.